zonemaster/zonemaster/docs/specifications/tests/Methods.md

          of servers for the parent zone.
    5. Exit.

-6. If the lookup reaches a name server that authoritatively responds (AA flag set) with no record in the answer section (NODATA):
-   1. The zone returning authoritative data is defined to be the parent zone.
-   2. Repeat the SOA query for the *Child Zone* to all name servers for the parent zone.
-      1. If any server returns a redirect (delegation) directly to the *Child Zone* then go back to step 4 with the found delegation.
-   3. If *Test Type* is "normal test" then return the following from the
-      method:
-      1. The parent zone as defined above.
-      2. The existence of the *Child Zone* is set to be false.
-      3. The parent name server IP list is set to be the available list of servers for the parent zone.
-   4. If *Test Type* is "undelegated test" then return the following from the method:
-      1. The parent zone as defined above.
-      2. The existence of the *Child Zone* is set to be true.
-      3. The parent name server IP list is set to be the available list of servers for the parent zone.
-   5. Exit.

-7. If the lookup reaches a name server that non-authoritatively responds (AA flag unset) with a CNAME or DNAME record in the answer section:
+6. If the lookup reaches a name server that non-authoritatively responds (AA flag unset) with a CNAME or DNAME record in the answer section:
    1. A CNAME (DNAME) query with the RD flag unset is sent to the same server.
-   2. If the lookup returns an authoritative answer with a CNAME (DNAME) with *Child Zone* name as owner name, then continue to step 8, else repeat from step 3 using the next server.
+   2. If the lookup returns an authoritative answer with a CNAME (DNAME) with *Child Zone* name as owner name, then continue to step 7, else repeat from step 3 using the next server.

-8. If the lookup reaches a name server that authoritatively responds (AA flag set) with a CNAME or DNAME record in the answer section:
+7. If the lookup reaches a name server that authoritatively responds (AA flag set) with a CNAME or DNAME record in the answer section:
    1. The zone returning authoritative data is defined to be the parent zone.
    2. Repeat the SOA query for the *Child Zone* to all name servers for the